Millions of travelers could skip visiting the US if proposed social media policy is implemented, industry experts warn

 Industry worries

-According to the proposal in the Federal Register, the new policy would be in accordance with one of President Trump’s executive orders aimed at protecting the US from foreign terrorists and reducing public safety threats.
+In a statement Thursday, a CBP spokesperson noted that the proposed changes are not final.
+“Most are designed to support Executive Order 14161, aimed at protecting the U.S. from foreign terrorist and other national security and public safety threats,” the spokesperson said, but did not address how social media information would be used in evaluating applicants.

-It’s unclear exactly what social media information would be required or how the information collected would impact travelers who want to come to the US.
+It remains unclear exactly what social media information would be collected.
 The Federal Register posting says ESTA applicants would need to provide “social media from the last 5 years.”

 A question requesting social media information was initially added to the application in 2016, with the section marked as “optional.”
 The information would be mandatory under the new proposal.